ctthang/OIDC/src/CSharp/mtls-client/web-client/Guide.md

 ### Prerequisites
 - .NET 8 SDK installed
-- A valid Identify Tenant setup with mTLS support, and lets say `https://your-tenant.domain/`.
-Search and replace `your-tenant.domain` with your actual tenant domain.
+- A valid Identify Tenant setup with mTLS support, and lets say `https://identify.example.com/`.
+Search and replace `identify.example.com` with your actual tenant domain.
 - A client certificate in PFX format for mTLS authentication (with private key).
 - A public certificate for the web-api to validate the JWT signature and the `cnf` claim.